 How much did it cost to make these three gnomes?

-Watch the video on YouTube and Subscribe to our channel!
+Feel free to watch the video on YouTube and Subscribe to our channel!

 The big reveal

-And, here is the big reveal!
+And here is the big reveal!
 What do you think?
 They turned out so cute.
-AND, I can use them to store supplies during the holidays.
+And I can use them to store supplies during the holidays.
 YAY!
 Below is a picture of the outside of the cans.

 HOW TO MAKE A DESK ORGANIZER ON THE CHEAP